-Fulbright-recipient Malik Siraj Akbar is a journalist, blogger and a democracy defender based in Washington DC.
+Fulbright-recipient Malik Siraj Akbar is a journalist, blogger and a democracy defender.
+Akbar graduated from

-In October 2011, the US government granted Malik political asylum considering threats of persecution based on his writings critical of the Pakistani government’s policies in his native Balochistan.
+In October 2011, the US government granted Akbar political asylum considering threats of persecution based on his writings critical of the Pakistani government’s policies in his native Balochistan.
 In an interview with NPR, Jason Dzubow, Akbar’s lawyer, described him as his “strongest” and “most ideal client” to qualify for political asylum.

-CNN described Malik as “one of the youngest bureau chiefs in Pakistan’s largest and most dangerous provinces, Balochistan, who gained access to the region’s most influential politicians and tribal leaders.”
-The Spanish newspaper GARA called Malik ”one of the most authoritative voices on one of the longest running conflicts [Balochistan]”.
+CNN described Malik as “one of the youngest bureau chiefs in Pakistan’s largest and most dangerous province, Balochistan, who gained access to the region’s most influential politicians and tribal leaders.”
+The Spanish newspaper GARA called Akbar “one of the most authoritative voices on one of the longest running conflicts [Balochistan]”.
 The Washington Post called him “a soft-spoken but steely man”.
 The BBC News termed him a “victim of the tough stance taken by the Pakistani government.”
 According to Al-Jazeera English, he “talks passionately and movingly of the hundreds of Baloch who have been brutally killed by the security agencies.”
 Huffington Post Live called Malik “a real mouthpiece for the oppressed”.
 A Newsweek Pakistan article mentioned him as the “star Baloch reporter of his generation”.

 His articles have been published in two of Pakistan’s most reputed current affairs magazines, Herald and Newsline.
 He blogs at Foreignpolicy blogs and freelances for Dawn.com.
 His work has also appeared in Chicago Tribune, the Times of India, the Hindu and Express Tribune.

-As a professional media trainer, Malik trained one hundred (100) rural journalists of Balochistan on Media, Democracy and Human Rights in five phases under a project by Balochistan Institute for Development with the collaboration of the US-based National Endowment for Democracy.
-In addition, Malik worked with international organizations like ActionAid Pakistan and Oxfam as an independent researcher on the issue of Balochistan’s internally displaced persons (IDPs).
+As a professional media trainer, Akbar trained one hundred (100) rural journalists of Balochistan on Media, Democracy and Human Rights in five phases under a project by Balochistan Institute for Development with the collaboration of the US-based National Endowment for Democracy.
+In addition, Akbar worked with international organizations like ActionAid Pakistan and Oxfam as an independent researcher on the issue of Balochistan’s internally displaced persons (IDPs).

-Malik has spoken on Balochistan in national and international conferences at University of California Berkeley, George Washington University, the American University, George Mason University, Arizona State University, National Endowment for Democracy, the Carnegie Endowment for International Peace and different institutions.
+Akbar has spoken on Balochistan in national and international conferences at University of California Berkeley, George Washington University, the American University, George Mason University, Arizona State University, the New America Foundation, National Endowment for Democracy, the Carnegie Endowment for International Peace and different institutions.